-A Review of “Blue Jasmine”: Story, Analysis and Ending Explained
+A Review of “Blue Jasmine”: Story and Analysis

 This post includes a brief plot summary, an analysis and an explanation about the ending of the film Blue Jasmine (2013).
 Beware of spoilers.